 Putney, Clifford.
 Muscular Christianity: Manhood and Sports in Protestant America, 1880-1920.
 Cambridge, Mass.: Harvard University Press, 2001.

 Vance, Norman.
 The Sinews of the Spirit: The Ideal of Christian Manliness in Victorian Literature and Religious Thought.
 Cambridge: Cambridge University Press, 1985.

-How to cite this article: Putney, C. (2003) ‘Muscular Christianity’, the encyclopedia of informal education, www.infed.org/christianeducation/muscular_christianity.htm.
+How to cite this article: Putney, C. (2003) ‘Muscular Christianity’, The encyclopedia of pedagogy and informal education, www.infed.org/christianeducation/muscular_christianity.htm.
 The article first appeared in ABC-CLIO (2003) Men and Masculinities: A Social, Cultural, and Historical Encyclopedia.